 When it comes to protecting your online courses there’s not one specific way to protect them.
 The moment you upload your content to the internet it becomes at risk of being stolen.
 In many cases, it can be as easy as, copy-paste, a screen recording, or downloading a PDF.

-Without a proactive strategy to keep your work safe, you could find your content resold or reused without permission.
-Therefore, if you create e-learning content — Whether you are an online trainer for SEO courses or a content creator to study languages online, there are certain ways to legally protect your courses, and most importantly your business.
+Without a proactive strategy to protect your online course, you could find your content resold or reused without permission.
+Therefore, if you create e-learning content — Whether you are an online trainer for SEO courses or a content creator to study languages online, there are certain ways to legally protect your online courses, and most importantly your business.

-So how do you protect your intellectual property in the realities of the Internet’s ‘sharing economy’?
+So how do you copyright your online course in the realities of the Internet’s ‘sharing economy’?

-Whether you’re designing an online training or an e-learning course, meeting proactive measures to protect your intellectual property is key.
-With anti-piracy so rapidly evolving it’s almost impossible to narrow it down to zero but by implementing certain protective walls and measures, it will help you safeguard your content.
+Whether you’re designing an online training or an e-learning course, meeting proactive measures to protect your intellectual property, course videos and content is key.
+With piracy so rapidly evolving it’s almost impossible to narrow it down to zero but by implementing an anti-piracy solution, it will help you safeguard your course content.

 Even though there are many ways how your courses potentially could be copied this should not discourage you from creating more.
 This market is ever-evolving and creates many business opportunities and if every content creator was worried about their work being stolen, we wouldn’t see this fantastic growth of courses, videos, and e-learning.
 This is the price of a successful online business.